Who needs to be gluten free?

 Dr. Ann Klein, a family physician and primary care doctor who works in the WISH clinic (Women’s Integrative Services in Health) at the UCHealth University of Colorado Hospital in Aurora.

 “There’s a blood test for celiac,” she said.
 “But there’s no test for intolerance.
-So that’s diagnosed on the basis of symptoms.
+So, that’s diagnosed based on symptoms.
 (Patients) can have the same symptoms (as with celiac disease), such as bloating, headaches, constipation, bone or joint pain.
 There’s even talk of depression or other mental problems.”

 Symptoms can vary quite a bit from patient to patient.